 This article explores current efforts to upscale inner-ring suburbs, with a particular focus on the regulatory devices in the new urbanist toolbox.
 Part I provides a brief overview of America's inner-ring suburbs.
 Part II reviews the proposals to address their challenges through regionalization and redistribution.
 Part III examines efforts to address the inner-ring as an aesthetic problem, both with traditional tools of redevelopment and with the regulatory tools of the new urbanism.
 The final section of the paper makes the case that the benefits of upscaling, and especially the use transect zoning and form-based coding have been oversold, and its costs underappreciated.
-These codes are hardly a panacea, and suburban leaders would do well to resist the deceptive allure of controlled land-use diversity that they offer.
+The goal of renewing and revitalizing America's struggling inner-suburban communities is a laudable one.
+But the form-based codes likely are not the best mechanism for accomplishing this goal.
+These codes are hardly a panacea, and suburban leaders should resist the deceptive allure of controlled land-use diversity that they offer.
+Instead of resorting to more regulation, local government leaders would do well to experiment with less, embracing deregulatory strategies that would enable the adaptive and eclectic uses of diverse inner suburban environments.